MENU

 For anything EXISTING that will NOT change

-Even if nothing is changing, for example if you are simply changing the use, we still need to submit architect drawings to demonstrate this.
+Even if nothing is changing, for example, if you are simply changing the use, we still need to submit architect drawings to demonstrate this.

 For the external measurements, we can usually get accurate scale measurements for the property, providing it has already had planning approved and has been added the OS mapping software.
+However, it is a good idea cross reference these with your own measurements.

 Typically Requires Floor plans – New build house, extensions, garage conversions, loft conversions, outbuildings, change of use, house in multiple occupancy (HMO) or porch.

-The sketch does not need to be to scale or look good, it is simply for us to work from.
-Again, the measurements do not need to be millimetre precise, so you do not need to be a professional.
+The measurements do not need to be millimeter precise, so you do not need to be a professional.

 For your reference please see below a selection of example design briefs together with the approved architect drawings for each;